 Responsible Winter Vacations

-I would be much more inclined to book a trip with a company that cared about the places and people we visit, and who encourage giving something back to the host nation.
+I am much more inclined to book a trip with a company that cares about the places and people we visit, and who encourage giving something back to the host nation.

 Thankfully things in the tourist industry are changing and now there are many adventure travel companies who care about how we travel and why we travel, and it seems that leopards can indeed change their spots!